 I know I keep banging on about this but this week of all weeks, make them bookmakers work for your cash.
 This is their harvest, after all.
 In March 2020 some on Twitter weren't happy.
 I was told I was one of those punters, always expecting 'something for nothing.'
-Well, I believe that if I spend money every week in your business and then one week in the 52, I turnover 10 to 12 times that amount, then I expect some discount or freebies.
+Well, I believe that if I spend money every week in your business and then one week in the 52, if I turnover 10 to 12 times that amount, I expect some discount or freebies.

-WHICH BOOKMAKERS AT THE 2020 FESTIVAL?
+BEST BOOKMAKERS AT THE 2020 FESTIVAL?

 SKYBET 2020 - £10 back in cash if your first bet on the Supreme went down.
 That was it.
 I was initially harsh here with my criticism of the Skybet concession.
 In 2019 it had been £20, first race every Festival Day.
 This change was because they had to abide by a further levy on refunds.
 Explained by Alan Delmonte, Head of The Levy Board on Luck On Sunday 1st March 2020.
-However, if you have been punting £25 a week with SKYBET all year round, you get a free £5 bet each week with no expiry date.
+To their credit, if you have been punting £25 a week with SKYBET all year round, you get a free £5 bet each week with no expiry date.
 A good thing because most of the time, I forget to use them.
 It sounds very small but 50 weeks punting gives you £250 worth of free bets.
 I kept £100 or so to augment my Festival tank.
-You could say the Festival headline giveaway not great but they did look after their regular small punters.
+You could say the Festival headline giveaway was not great but they did look after their regular small punters.

-EXTRA PLACES - Professional punter and betting advisor, the Neil Channing @senseichanning interviewed in the Racing Post Tuesday 12th March 2020 'For me, it's the one week in the year when I can get on, I can get the turnover I want and I can do the things I don't normally do ..like bet lots of each-way and get extra places, price boosts and stuff like that.
+EXTRA PLACES - Professional punter and betting advisor, THE Neil Channing @senseichanning interviewed in the Racing Post Tuesday 12th March 2020 'For me, it's the one week in the year when I can get on, I can get the turnover I want and I can do the things I don't normally do ..like bet lots of each-way and get extra places, price boosts and stuff like that.
 I'll wake up at 3 a.m. and try and do 5 or 6 hours.'
-Hard to believe Neil scrambling around for those things but there you have it.
+Hard to believe the great Neil scrambling around for those things but there you have it.
 The grids below give what happened in 2020.
 Happy to be corrected as things would develop throughout each day but I think this is accurate.

 Handicaps first - Column on the left is the name of the Festival Handicap and the Racing Post minimum place terms to expect.
 On the top line we have all our top bookmakers.
 Underneath each name I identify any difference from the minimum term.
 Everyone's opinion is different but for the way I bet, I consider an extra place more important than the difference between a quarter and a fifth.
 Those in bold are my view of the best that was available.
 The Grand Annual is now down to 18 runners, the rest had 20+.
 Coral Cup tops with 25.